thiagocapuano/waves-documentation/en/waves-client/account-management/ledger-nano.md

 ## How to use Ledger Nano S on the Waves app

-1. Make sure your Ledger Nano S is connected and unlocked and that other cryptocurrency apps are not running and not intercepting the connection between Ledger Nano and Waves app.
+1. Make sure your Ledger Nano S is connected, unlocked, other cryptocurrency apps are not running and not intercepting the connection between Ledger Nano and Waves app.
-2. Visit [https://client.wavesplatform.com](https://client.wavesplatform.com) \(Google Chrome or Firefox browser\) or open desktop app.
+2. Visit [https://client.wavesplatform.com](https://client.wavesplatform.com) \(Google Chrome or Firefox browser\) or install [Desktop app](https://wavesplatform.com/products-exchange).
 3. Click on **Import accounts** if you are using the Waves app for the first time or click on **Create a new account** &gt; **Import accounts**.
 4. Choose **Import accounts from your Ledger Nano S**.
 An address selection page will appear.